-With great excitement and anticipation, Pat Williams, the man who brought NBA basketball to Orlando, announced on November 20, 2019, a renewed effort to make the City Beautiful a Major League Baseball town as well.
+With great excitement and anticipation, Pat Williams, the man who brought NBA basketball to Orlando, announced in November 2019, a renewed effort to make the City Beautiful a Major League Baseball town.

-From the iconic Taproom at Dubsdread, Williams revealed Wednesday that Orlando’s team will be called the Dreamers, “a nod to Walt Disney and Arnold Palmer and the many other visionaries who helped develop this area into the special place it has become,” said Williams.
+Williams revealed that the group heading up the Orlando MLB effort will be called the Dreamers, “a nod to Walt Disney and Arnold Palmer and the many other visionaries who helped develop this area into the special place it has become,” said Williams.

 “Orlando has proven in the years since the Magic began playing in 1989 that it is every bit a big league sports town,” said Williams.
-“Soccer fans have embraced the Orlando City Lions, and now it’s time to step up to the plate and make baseball happen, too.”
+“The Orlando Magic is as popular as ever, soccer fans have embraced the Orlando City Lions, and now it’s time to step up to the plate and make baseball happen, too.

 “Orlando has proven in the years since the Magic began playing in 1989 that it is every bit a big league sports town.”

 Orlando is the country’s 17th largest media market, the largest market without a Major League Baseball team.
 In fact, it is larger than nine other markets that already have an MLB team.

 With an annual growth rate of 2.3 percent, the Orlando population is one of the nation’s fastest-growing.
 The average resident in Orlando is 33 years old which is the youngest of all major cities in Florida.

 Orlando is the most popular U.S. travel destination with over 75 million tourists in 2022.
 People from all over the world come to experience the innovation, inclusiveness and fun of Orlando.
 With the opening of the new Universal Studios theme park in addition to high speed rail coming to Orlando, domestic and international visitor trends estimate that Orlando could reach 100 million tourists per year by 2030.